 Comment #6

-AaronBaumanThis patch had the side effect of renaming links on "node/add" from "@type" to "Create @type", since node_add_page uses
+aaronbaumanThis patch had the side effect of renaming links on "node/add" from "@type" to "Create @type", since node_add_page uses

-to display its content.revised patch:
+system_admin_menu_blockto display its content.revised patch:

-to use the menu item's $item['link_title'] (the human readable type name) instead of $item['title'] (the translated menu title "Create @name") in order to address the side effect mentioned at the beginning of this comment.Comment #8
+drupal_set_titlefromnode_add.node_add_page_title, which returns the translated "Create @name" titletheme_node_add_listto use the menu item's $item['link_title'] (the human readable type name) instead of $item['title'] (the translated menu title "Create @name") in order to address the side effect mentioned at the beginning of this comment.Comment #8

-AaronBaumanLooks like the reason for using drupal_set_title in node_add, rather than declaring it in the menu callback, is to make the menus cleaner all around.
+aaronbaumanLooks like the reason for using drupal_set_title in node_add, rather than declaring it in the menu callback, is to make the menus cleaner all around.
 Please ignore comments #4 - #7 and see patch #3, which works for me.

 sorry for the WOB.